Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Introduction

 \section{Introduction}

-Language models (LMs) trained on large textual corpora have been found to store significant amounts of factual information \citep{petroni-etal-2019-language}.
-Given a factual query about the world, \EG\ ``Tokyo is the capital city of'', most modern LMs can produce the correct fact completion ``Japan'' solely based on the information stored in their parameters.
-While there are many research results documenting the fact proficiency of LMs \citep{pmlr-v202-kandpal23a,mallen-etal-2023-trust}, our understanding of how these models perform fact completion is still under rapid development.
-A growing area of research with focus on examining and explaining model behavior is mechanistic interpretability \citep{elhage2021mathematical,geiger2021causal}, which has already yielded insights related to where LMs store and process factual information \citep{meng2022locating,geva-etal-2023-dissecting,haviv-etal-2023-understanding}.
+Language models (LMs) trained on large corpora have been found to store significant amounts of factual information \citep{petroni-etal-2019-language}.
+While there are many research results documenting the fact proficiency of LMs \citep{pmlr-v202-kandpal23a,mallen-etal-2023-trust}, our understanding of how these models perform fact completion is still under development.
+Mechanistic interpretability is a growing area of research aiming to explain model behavior \citep{elhage2021mathematical,geiger2021causal}, and has already yielded insights into where LMs store and process factual information \citep{meng2022locating,geva-etal-2023-dissecting,haviv-etal-2023-understanding}.

-While this body of work has broken new ground and provided us with interpretations of LMs in fact completion situations, it lacks precision.
-In particular, in \citet{meng2022locating,geva-etal-2023-dissecting}, the model is assumed to make correct predictions because it recalls facts.
-However, it is well known that LMs can make correct predictions based on many different signals in the prompt, not all corresponding to exact fact recall.
-For example, LMs may pick up on spurious correlations to ``solve the dataset'' rather than the task this dataset should exemplify \citep{zellers-etal-2019-hellaswag,niven-kao-2019-probing,mccoy-etal-2019-right}, and fact completion situations are not an exemption to this \citep{poerner-etal-2020-e,cao-etal-2021-knowledgeable,ladhak-etal-2023-pre}.
+While this body of work has broken new ground and provided us with interpretations of fact completion in LMs, it is limited to studies of \emph{only one type of scenario}.
+More specifically, in \citet{meng2022locating} and \citet{geva-etal-2023-dissecting}, the studies are limited to \emph{correct predictions}, and it is assumed that the model recalls facts for these.
+We hypothesize that this scenario in reality is a blend of multiple more fine-grained scenarios, as it is well known that LMs can make correct predictions based on many different signals in the prompt, not all corresponding to \emph{exact fact recall}.
+For example, LMs may pick up on spurious correlations to ``solve the dataset'' rather than the task exemplified by it \citep{zellers-etal-2019-hellaswag,niven-kao-2019-probing,mccoy-etal-2019-right}, and fact completion situations are no exception to this \citep{poerner-etal-2020-e,cao-etal-2021-knowledgeable,ladhak-etal-2023-pre}.
+In bringing this distinction forward, we also ground our work in more formal studies of knowledge, where most scholars agree that guesswork should be accounted for and excluded in order to consider a model as having ``\textit{bona fide} knowledge''\cite{fierro-etal-2024-defining}.